grbtm/grbtm.github.io/_posts/2019-12-29-work-in-progress.markdown

 {% endhighlight %}

 For now we are only interested in the article title and content, so we can disregard the other columns.
-Additionally we will remove the news source at the end of some headlines.
+Additionally we have to do some basic data cleaning...

 {% highlight python %}
 # For our current analysis we don't need fake news ;)